Fort Worth Domestic Violence Lawyer

 • Anyone living in the same household

-To prove you’re guilty of the Fort Worth domestic violence charge against you, the prosecutors must be able to prove one of the following:
+To be proven guilty of family violence, the prosecutors must prove one of the following:

 • That you intentionally caused physical bodily harm to another person you have a domestic relationship with